kaechle/Aventura/README.md

-# Dapper
+# Aventurança

-A dark theme for Nova.
-Window theme inspired by macOS, syntax theme inspired by [City Lights](http://citylights.xyz).
+A theme fit for paradise.
+Inspired by the vivid hues of island sunsets on sandy beaches.